RyanLilleyman/supreme-journey/README.md

 - I have yet to finish edit functionality for the decks.
 - I have to finish the downloading feature into a pdf.
 This includes updating the main results page with which cards were missed specifically and rendering them inside the results blade.php.
 - I have yet to implement user accounts and authentication.
+- I have to fix the blank cards rendering for no reason.
-- There are some bugs that need ironing out.
-Chief among these, is the double click on adding a card to the deck array.
+- --There are some bugs that need ironing out.
+Chief among these, is the double click on adding a card to the deck array.--

 ## Credits
 - [1] “Chatgpt,” ChatGPT, https://openai.com/chatgpt (accessed Dec.
 12, 2023).